 NOTE—A QoS Null frame with the Ack Policy field set to Normal Ack or Implicit Block Ack Request is not allowed to be sent in an A-MPDU (as defined in Table 9-425 (A-MPDU contents in the data enabled immediate response context), Table 9-426 (A-MPDU contents in the data enabled no immediate response context(#13283)) and Table 9-428 (A-MPDU contents MPDUs in the control response context(#13283))).

 A multi-TID A-MPDU shall not be transmitted in an HE SU PPDU, HE ER SU PPDU or HE MU PPDU, except when the TXOP limit is not zero for the AC that is used to gain access to the medium.
-This AC is defined as the primary AC.
-When the TXOP limit(#12956) is not zero then the STA may aggregate QoS Data frames from one or more TIDs in the A-MPDU under the following conditions:
+This AC used to gain access to the medium is defined as the primary AC(see 10.22.2.28).(#11287) When the TXOP limit(#12956) is not zero then the STA may aggregate QoS Data frames from one or more TIDs in the A-MPDU under the following conditions:

 The A-MPDU shall be carried in either an HE SU PPDU or an HE ER SU PPDU transmitted by STA within the obtained TXOP or an HE MU PPDU transmitted by a non-AP STA within the obtained TXOP